slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds." (...)
 *"You’re looking for a mispriced gamble."
 -- Charlie Munger*

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley*

 > *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
 -- Adam Smith*